JeffreyHu17/JarvisIR/README.md

 - [ ] Release Hugging Face demo
 - [ ] Release CleanBench data
 - [ ] Release training code

+## :pray: Acknowledgements

+We would like to express our gratitude to [HuggingGPT](https://github.com/microsoft/JARVIS), [XTuner](https://github.com/InternLM/xtuner), and [RRHF](https://github.com/GanjinZero/RRHF) for their valuable open-source contributions which have provided important technical references for our work.

 ## :love_you_gesture: Citation
 ```bibtex